tazopsuturi/core-fitness-test/README.md

 ## 🌱 Future Enhancements ##

 - **Expand Automation Flow**:
-  Add more tests to automate other features of the app, such as adding products to the cart or navigating between different pages.
+  Add more tests to automate other features of the website, such as adding products to the cart or navigating between different pages.

 - **Error Handling**:
   Improve error handling by adding assertions and better logging to track the execution flow.